Ambadas Danve

-Ambadas Danve is an Indian politician and leader of Shiv Sena from Maharashtra.
-He was Leader of Opposition in Maharashtra Legislative Council.
-He is a member of the Maharashtra Legislative Council representing Chatrapati Sambhajinagar district, Maharashtra-Jalana Local Authorities constituency.
+Ambadas Eknathrao Danve is an Indian politician and leader of Shiv Sena from Maharashtra.
+He was a former Leader of Opposition in Maharashtra Legislative Council.
+He is a former member of the Maharashtra Legislative Council representing Aurangabad district, Maharashtra-Jalna district Local Authorities constituency.

 Career

 He was born to Eknathrao Danve, who was employed by the Maharashtra State Road Transport Corporation (MSRTC).
 Danve's political career began with his association with the Rashtriya Swayamsevak Sangh (RSS), the Bharatiya Janata Party, and its youth wing, the Bharatiya Janata Yuva Morcha.

 In 2000, Ambadas Danve won the municipal elections as a candidate of Shiv Sena from Ajabnagar in Aurangabad city.
 In 2019, he was elected as a Member of the Maharashtra Legislative Council, representing the Aurangabad-Jalana Local Authorities constituency.